Sean Murphy explains to a client why startups should just sell the results to reduce a prospect’s perception of risk in a new tool.

 Just Sell the Results

 This is a a new kind of blog post for me.
-This is an audio from a conversation with a client where I have removed a few key details to preserve their anonymity and then edited and amended the transcript to make the key points from the dialog clear as a stand alone article.
+This is an audio from a recent conversation with a prospect where I have removed a few key details to preserve their anonymity and then edited and amended the transcript to make the key points from the dialog clear as a stand alone article.

 Direct link to download: https://traffic.libsyn.com/secure/skmurphy/Pay_for_Results.mp3